The Southwick Recital

 With more than 100 seasons in its history, the Southwick Recital Series is an Emerson tradition and one of the oldest oratory recital series in the United States.
 The recitals always feature distinguished Emerson faculty, alumni, and honored guest artists performing oral interpretations of literary works (plays, poetry, and short stories), both classic and modern.
 Founded by Emerson College professor—later president—Henry Lawrence Southwick in the fall of 1900, this recital series quickly became a popular tradition at Emerson and a cherished cultural offering in Boston.
-2020 marks the first year that Emerson students will be among the presenters at the Southwick Recital, bringing yet another dimension to an already grand institution.
+2020 marked the first year that Emerson students were among the presenters at the Southwick Recital, bringing yet another dimension to an already grand institution.

 Take a dive into our archives and check out our Southwicks Past.

 Spring 2021's program returned to a more traditional Southwick format, as John Dennis Anderson (Assistant Professor Emeritus, Emerson College, Boston) and Karen Vuranch (Instructor of Communication Arts, Concord University, Athens, West Virginia) deliver a rendering of "A Cultivated Friendship," a piece constructed of letters written between the writers Edith Wharton and Louis Bromfield, based on Daniel Bratton's edition of those letters.
 The presentation premiered via YouTube Live on Tuesday, May 4 and is now available to stream.

 Henry Lawrence Southwick was a student of Emerson College founder Charles Wesley Emerson from 1895 to 1897, Southwick was a pioneer in educational dramatics.
 He introduced drama into the curriculum and created The Southwick Recital Series, which still continues more than a hundred years later.

 Watch this trailer for the short documentary about one of Emerson's historical, cultural touchstones.